Journey Latin America operates both Private Bespoke Journeys and Group Journeys

 c) Alteration or cancellation after commencement of travel

-Any alteration that you request after your tour has commenced, JLA will do its best to implement, but we cannot guarantee that it will be possible.
+JLA will do its best to implement any alterations that you request after your tour has commenced, but we cannot guarantee that it will be possible.
 In the event of such amendments being made you will be liable for any alteration or cancellation charges that may be levied for the services originally booked, and for the booking of revised arrangements and the arrangements themselves.
 As a basic principle, no refund will be paid to clients who do not commence or complete a tour, extension, or sector but please see paragraph 13 Refunds.

 11. Cancellations or alterations by JLA